BABUSHKIN’S

 Let me know what you think.

 is available for parties, fundraisers, concerts, etc. We play American songbook classics, blues, motown, beatles, and originals, on various guitars and electric bass.
+We’ve played at weddings, wineries, restaurants, hotels, farmers’ markets, and in concert settings.
 Below are a few samples.
 Contact us at (914) 388-2505.

 “You hit it out of the ballpark.” —Al Roberts, Stone House Tavern

 “The perfect blend of good vibes and good tunes, and at the perfect backdrop for our event.
-The music really elevated things to a whole different level.” —Aimee Trombone, Stone Ridge Library Foundation
+The music really elevated things to a whole different level.” —Aimee Trumbore, Stone Ridge Library Foundation

 “Any Minute Now” is a bit of instrumental foreboding.